Aniketyadav05/WebD-Projects/README.md

   - **Conditional Logic:** Calculating CGPA and percentage from inputted grades.
   - **Responsive Design:** Ensuring proper layout across devices.

+### 15. **Dynamic Resume Generator**

+This project is a resume generator that lets users create a professional resume by filling in form fields.
+Users can add multiple experiences and qualifications, switch between light and dark themes, and upload a profile picture.
+The entered data dynamically populates a resume template for easy preview.

+- **Features**

+- **Dynamic Fields:** Add multiple work experience and academic qualification entries.
+- **Theme Toggle:** Switch between light and dark themes.
+- **Image Upload:** Upload and display a profile picture on the resume.
+- **Live Preview:** View a formatted resume populated with form data.

+- **Key Concepts**

+- **DOM Manipulation:** Create and insert form elements dynamically.
+- **Event Listeners:** Handle button clicks and theme toggle actions.
+- **Class Management:** Apply styles based on theme selection.

 ## How to Run the Projects

 1. Clone this repository to your local machine: